hdShang/arxiv-daily/docs/cs-CV/2025-12-21/papers/251217306v1-deep-but-reliable-advancing-multi-turn-reasoning-for-thinking-with-i.md

 ---
 layout: default
-title: Deep But Reliable: Advancing Multi-turn Reasoning for Thinking with Images
+title: "Deep But Reliable: Advancing Multi-turn Reasoning for Thinking with Images"
 ---

 # Deep But Reliable: Advancing Multi-turn Reasoning for Thinking with Images